ezecodes/ezecodes/README.md

 ### Principles

-- Ship.
-Monitor.
-Improve.
-- Avoid 2am deploys.
+- Ship small, ship often — fast feedback beats perfect code.
-- Build for the edge cases first.
+- Build for edge cases first — if it works only in ideal conditions, it’s useless.
+- Keep it simple — complexity is the enemy of reliability.
+- Learn from production — logs, metrics, and incidents are your teachers.